 Outside areas and boundaries Visually inspected.
-Garden is to the front, side and rear with boundaries formed in timber fencing.
+Garden ground to front, side and rear.
+Boundaries are defined by hedges and timber fences.

 Ceilings Visually inspected from floor level.
-Plasterboard.
-A textured plaster finish has been applied in areas.
+The ceilings are lined with plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plasterboard on stud partition walls.
+Internal walls are partly lined with plasterboard and partly plastered on hard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Suspended timber flooring throughout the property.
-Fitted floor coverings limited our inspection and we gained no access to any sub-floor area.
+The ground floor is of solid concrete construction.
+The first floor is of suspended timber construction.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen is fitted with a range of floor and wall mounted units.
-Internal doors and associated joinery are formed in timber.
-Chimney breasts and fireplaces Not applicable.
-Internal decorations Visually inspected.
-Painted, tiled, wet wall panelling and papered finishes noted.
-Cellars Not applicable.
+Kitchen fittings consist of a range of fitted floor and wall mounted units.
+Internal joinery is of traditional timber construction and there are timber panelled internal doors.